MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-overview.md

 - [Performance Efficiency](/azure/architecture/framework/scalability/): availability is more than simple uptime, but rather a consistent level of application service and performance relative to a known healthy state.

-However, high reliability has cost tradeoffs, which may not be justifiable for every workload.
-It's recommended that design decisions are driven by business requirements.
+Achieving high reliability imposes significant cost tradeoffs, which may not be justifiable for every workload scenario.
+It is therefore recommended that design decisions be driven by business requirements.

 ## What are the key design areas?